bkase/slides/composable-caching-swift/slides.md

 In Swift, type erasure is converting protocol constraints to a concrete struct full of lambdas.
 Existential associated types become universally quantified generics.

-Type erasure is usually used in Swift to simplify type signatures, but we can also use it to build You erase the type information that you had about the specific cache.
+Type erasure is usually used in Swift to simplify type signatures, but we can also use it to workaround this limitation in the language.
+You erase the type information that you had about the specific cache and add a small runtime penalty of an extra function call

 ```swift
 func simplify() -> LambdaCache<K, V> {